-Co-operative (Co-op) education alternates semesters of classroom studies with paid, full-time work, giving you hands-on experience that will make you job ready when you graduate.
-Work terms are usually four or eight months and take place after you have completed the second or third semester of your academic program.
+The Co-operative (Co-op) Education program alternates semesters of classroom studies with paid, full-time work related to your studies.
+Co-op Work Terms – the times when you are working full-time and not taking classes – are usually four or eight months and usually take place in the fourth or fifth semester of your academic program.

 - Bachelor of Business Administration - Accounting

 - Bachelor of Business Administration - Financial Services